cjdbarlow/bedside-notebook/howto.md

 		* ?where would TB meningitis go; under TB, separate neuro infection, under meningitis...

 * Dissolve ICU 'concepts' into a more appropriate category (or at least some of)

+* Add a "goals" div to replace the info box in each management section